How to create one link to promote your books on every online bookstore

 However, if you are open published, you would almost certainly use a Books2Read link on your main website to give visitors a full range of buying choices.

-Using universal links is a simple solution that will take you only minutes to implement and will improve your book promotion by making it so much easier for readers to buy your books.
+As far as publishing advice goes, using universal book links is a simple solution that will take you only minutes to implement.
+It will improve your book promotion by making it so much easier for readers to buy your books.